-Chevron takes seriously the conduct of its employees and requires questionable conduct to be reported.
-This may include, for example, violations of company policy or of the Chevron Business Conduct and Ethics Code.
+Chevron takes the conduct of its employees seriously and requires questionable conduct to be reported.
+This may include, for example, violations of Company policy or of the Chevron Business Conduct and Ethics Code.
 One reporting method is the Chevron Hotline, which is operated offsite by Global Compliance Services (AlertLine®), an independent agent.

-Chevron has a right and responsibility to advocate positions on proposed policies that will affect the company's ability to meet the growing demand for energy.
+Chevron has a right and a responsibility to advocate positions on proposed policies that will affect the Company's ability to meet the growing demand for energy.
 We lobby ethically, constructively and in a bipartisan manner through direct communication with public officials.
 We also encourage our employees, retirees and others to communicate with officials when permitted by law.
 We comply with all registration and reporting regulations related to our lobbying activities.

 A list of federal contributions that CEPAC made is on the U.S. Federal Election Commission website.
 We also publish a list of the previous year's corporate political contributions.